invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/GetUserInfo.rst

 -UserIds (optional)
     - UserIds is the UserIds parameter filtering the log entries by the account of the user who performed the actions.

+-IncludePhoneNumbers (optional)
+    - When this switch is set, the script will collect and include phone numbers used for MFA in the output.

 Output
 """"""""""""""""""""""""""
 The output will be saved to the 'MFA' directory within the 'Output' directory.